jospas/WorkSpacesCostOptimisation/README.md

 # Amazon WorkSpaces Cost Optimisation

-Provides a dashboard
+This solution provides a dashboard that analyses Amazon WorkSpace usage within an account.

 This is a Node.js conversion of the existing project that provides a full deployable solution to AWS but for one off usage by customers:

 - [WorkSpaces Cost Optimizer](https://docs.aws.amazon.com/solutions/latest/workspaces-cost-optimizer/welcome.html)

-It adds the enhancement of reduced configuration (automated download of public pricing) and reduces the deployable footprint (can be run as a script and soon as a Lambda function).
+It adds the enhancement a simpler deployed footprint (Lambda function based) and a detailed analytics dashboard.

+This project does not aim to auto-remediate customer's accounts but does provide the ability to generate scripts that customers can use to adjust billing modes in their account via the AWS CLI.

 ## TODO

-1. Finish Lambda function deployment and scheduling
-2. Track the cost of extra allocated user storage
+1. Track the cost of extra allocated user storage
-3. Track WorkSpaces usage over multiple months in S3 or DynamoDB and suggest terminations of under-utilised instances
+2. Compute a days since use field
+3. Suggest idle instances based on days since use

 ## Important Notes